WiFi Access Point: How It Works and Benefits?

 Straight for correct positioning

 But what does that mean exactly?
-Well, first try to place the WiFi access point as close to the devices to be reached with the wireless network, as far as possible, taking into account the connection to be maintained with the mode / router, of course.
+First, try to place the WiFi access point as close as possible to the devices you want to connect to the network.
+Keep in mind the need to maintain a connection to the modem/router.

 Configuration